 The Ultralight Conversion Kit is available for $30 and converts your Peak Design Tripod into a shorter, but significantly lighter tripod that’s suitable for tabletop and hiking usage.
 If you’re the kind of person that counts every gram or ounce, this is the kit for you.

-Of removing the telescoping legs will have a significant impact into how you can use the tripod, but it does roughly halve the weight of what is already a very light tripod.
+Of removing the telescoping legs will have a significant impact on how you can use the tripod, but it does roughly half the weight of what is already a very light tripod.

 - Reduces Carbon tripod weight by 40%—from 1.29 kg (2.81 lbs) down to 0.774 kg (1.71 lbs)